linette-git/linette-git/README.md

 About Me:

-Currently pursuing an MSc in Statistics & Data Science.
+Currently Working as an Associate Product Manager at IDfy - Baldor Technologies on Project Insights Service and Privy-DPDP Complaint Solution.

-Completed my Bachelor's in Statistics.
+Completed my Master of Science in Statistics & Data Science and Bachelor of Science in Statistics.

-Proficient in Python, SQL, Tableau, MS Excel, R programming, and statistical analysis.
+Proficient in Python, SQL, Tableau, MS Excel, Metabase and statistical analysis.

-Skilled in data pre-processing, data visualization, data analytics, and machine learning.
+Skilled in data pre-processing, data visualisation, data analytics, and machine learning.

-Want to collaborate on a project or just chat about data science and analytics?
+Want to collaborate on a project or chat about data science and analytics?
 Let's connect!

 📫 [LinkedIn] https://www.linkedin.com/in/linette-correia/